Skip to main content

 Rewatches API

-New featureRewatches via ?allow_rewatch=yesPOST /sync/history and GET /sync/all-items now support tracking rewatches as separate sessions when the caller opts in via ?allow_rewatch=yes.
-Available to Simkl Pro and VIP subscribers.
+Major launchRewatches via ?allow_rewatch=yesPOST /sync/history and GET /sync/all-items now track rewatches as separate sessions when the caller opts in with ?allow_rewatch=yes.
+Simkl Pro / VIP only.

-Full walkthrough in the new Rewatches guide — session lifecycle, episode tracking, reading sessions back, and ready-made code for simkl.com-style UI patterns.
+Walkthrough, state-machine rules, and ready-made code for simkl.com-style UI patterns in the new Rewatches guide.
 Quick mention also in the Sync guide → Record a rewatch and Mark as watched → Record a rewatch accordions.

 2026-05-22